Mané beats Salah as Senegal wins its 1st African Cup

+“We are proud,” said Senegal goalkeeper Edouard Mendy, who was also crucial to the cause by saving a penalty in the shootout.
+“We never won before.
+We worked really hard to win this trophy and today we won as a group, as a country and that’s why I’m super proud.”

-The final at the Olembe Stadium in Yaounde, Cameroon, was billed as a battle between Liverpool stars Mané and Salah, who were both searching for their first major title with their country.
+The final at the Olembe Stadium in Yaounde was billed as a battle between Liverpool stars Mané and Salah, who were both searching for their first major title with their country.

 But it never reached the heights of a classic final despite the presence of the two superstars.

+When it became clear that Mané was going to take the penalty, Salah went over to his goalkeeper Mohamed Abou Gabal to give him some advice while covering his mouth with his hand.
+That appeared to irritate Mané, who interrupted their conversation and pointed with his hand toward the right corner of the goal.

+In the end, Mané blasted the seventh-minute penalty straight down the middle and Abou Gabal blocked it.

-Senegal missed a series of chances in normal time and extra time, including Mané's early penalty, which was saved by Egypt goalkeeper Mohamed Abou Gabal.
+Senegal continued in that vein to miss a series of other chances in normal time and extra time, with Abou Gabal starring as Egypt's last line.

+Salah had two shots on goal in the first half, the second a powerful drive that was heading for the top corner before Mendy got hands to it.
+But Salah drifted out of the game from the second half of normal time as fatigue clearly caught up with Egypt.

-Egypt's players appeared fatigued after all three of their previous knockout games also went to extra time, and they seemed to be playing for a shootout in a bid to win a record-extending eighth African title.
+All three of Egypt's knockout games before the final also went to extra time, and two of them to penalties, and they seemed to be playing for another shootout in a bid to win a record-extending eighth African title.

-Egypt won shootouts in the last 16 and the semifinals to get to the final but missed two penalties in Sunday's shootout.
+Egypt won those shootouts in the last 16 and the semifinals without missing to get to the final, but failed with two penalties in Sunday's shootout.

-Defender Mohamed Abdelmonem was the first to miss, with his penalty cannoning off the post.
-But Senegal's Bouna Sarr had the next penalty saved by Abou Gabal, who had also pulled off save after save during the game to keep Egypt in it.
+Defender Abdelmonem completed his miserable final with Egypt's first miss, with his penalty cannoning off the post.
+Senegal's Bouna Sarr had the next penalty saved by Abou Gabal.

-Mohanad Lasheen had Egypt's fourth penalty saved by Edouard Mendy, leaving Mané to win it.
+But Mohanad Lasheen had Egypt’s fourth penalty saved by Mendy, leaving Mané to win it and Salah to drop his head and start wiping away tears with his shirt.
+Salah has now lost two African Cup finals after Egypt couldn’t hold onto a 1-0 lead and lost 2-1 to Cameroon in 2017.

+Mané had said before the tournament that he would give up everything he's won at club level to lift an African Cup with Senegal.
+He was so eager to get his hands on the trophy that he had to be ushered away from it when players were being given their medals.

+Mané had to wait for Senegal captain Kalidou Koulibaly to walk up to the VIP area of the stadium to be formally presented with the trophy in the presence of Cameroon President Paul Biya, African soccer confederation president Patrice Motsepe and FIFA president Gianni Infantino.

+Koulibaly walked slowly back to the field and his teammates with the trophy, savoring every second as Senegal finally rid itself of the label of being the best team to never win an African Cup.

-The result was also special for Senegal coach Aliou Cissé, who was the team's captain and missed the decisive penalty in a shootout when Senegal lost the 2002 African Cup final.
+The result was also special for Senegal coach Aliou Cissé, who was the team's captain and missed the decisive penalty in a shootout when Senegal lost the 2002 final against Cameroon.
 Cissé was also coach for the 2019 disappointment.

+His players grabbed hold of him at the end and threw him in the air.

 More AP African Cup coverage: https://apnews.com/hub/cameroon